We’re committed to offering programs to empower people with skills and perspectives relating to ancestral foodways and modern culinary arts.

 Discover how to identify wild edible plants through seasons with a guided foraging walk across campus.

-Develop expertise in ancestral foodways and modern culinary arts.
+Develop expertise in ancestral foodways and culinary wellness.
 Contribute to research and projects to promote public access to nutrient dense, sustainable food.

 Trace the intersection of bioregional food security and ancestral foodways in a spring feast with interdisciplinary academic connections.